 The Current State Of Closet Tools

-It’s hard to believe that Closet Tools and the Closet Assistant launched less than a month ago.
+It’s hard to believe that Closet Tools and the Closet Tools launched less than a month ago.
 It feels like it has been longer, and it has been pretty successful despite limited marketing and distribution surrounding it.

 - 23 Days Since Launch